Complexity in multi-qubit and many-body systems: Complexity in Many-body Systems

-Here the transition can be clearly depicted both for the average spacing ratio and the maximal point of the complexity measures of the eigenstates described by the entropic complexity.
-Apparently the critical value of $h_c$ is marked by all three quantities, both the spectral average spacing ratio, and $R_2$ behave roughly scale independent and the entropic complexity shows a common peak at criticality at $h_c\approx 4,64$ in accordance to \cite{Pal2010}.
+Here the transition can be clearly depicted both for the average spacing ratio and the maximal point of the complexity measures of the eigenstates described by the entropic complexity, as you can see in Fig.~\ref{fig:MBL}.
 It is also remarkable, that the MBL can be located even at such small systems with $L=10,\dots 16$ spins.
-Of course the Hilbert-space of $L$ spins even at the particular subspace where $S_z=0$ is very large, $D=L!/(L/2!)^2$.
+Note, the critical point strongly depends on the boundary conditions~\cite{Luitz2015, Pal2010, Zhang2022, Doggen2018}, therefore, we are not looking for exact values, but an estimate value of $h_c$ that already prominently shows up in the simulation of small systems.
+Similarly as in the previous cases the estimate for the critical magnetic field, $h_c$ for $\langle r\rangle$ is about $5.2\pm 0.5$, for $R_2$ it is $6.5\pm 0.5$ and for the $S_C$, it is $4.6\pm 0.2$.
+Such a variation depending on observables has been shown in~\cite{Doggen2018}. {Note, however, the first and the last estimates overlap.} Clearly averaging over many more realizations and scaling with the length of the chain should be essential to produce more accurate data {that is beyond the scope of the present publication and will be the topic of further investigation.} Note, however, the Hilbert-space of $L$ spins even at the particular subspace where $S_z=0$ is very large, $D=L!/(L/2)!^2$, e.g. for $L=16$ the dimension of the subspace is $D=12.870$.